nanochess/bootLogo/README.md

 ## Acknowledgments

 * jcmeyrignac for an idea to make smaller the number decoding.
-* Jim Leonard (MobyGamer) for making me thinking about a higher-precision sin function.
+* Jim Leonard (MobyGamer) for making me thinking about a higher-precision sin function, and suggesting me the use of the Set Pixel BIOS service.
 * raulamd for reminding me that cubicDoom had a smaller sin function.

 ## More on this?